PhilippeW83440/SDCND/CarND-VehicleDetection-P5/writeup_philippew.md

-Now this is one of the interest of DL approaches, you do not have to hand design specific features.
-It usualy can deal with raw pixels.
+This is one of the interest of DL approaches, you do not have to hand-design specific features.
+You can usually deal with raw pixels.
+The Neural Network has the ability to learn a good representation of the raw input pixels.
 So the input here is a standard RGB image/pixels.
 Apart from mean-var normalization no specific pre-processing or features extraction is performed.

 The code for this step is contained in the first code cell of the IPython notebook (or in lines # through # of the file called `some_file.py`).